 The mounting location must be capable of carrying the weight of the boiler and its related components.
-If the mounting location cannot support the minimum weight of the mounted filled boiler, it is recommended to locate the boiler in a mounting location that can support the minimum weight.
+If the mounting location cannot support a minimum of 250 lbs.
+(115 kg), it is recommended to locate the boiler in a mounting location that can support the minimum weight.
 Failure to comply with the above and properly mount the boiler could result in substantial property damage, severe personal injury, or death.